mbaumer/us_hep_funding/docs/_states/NC.md

 <a name="NC-08"></a>
 [Back to top](#top)
 ## NC-08 -- Rep. Richard Hudson (R)
+### Committees
+Richard Hudson is the #25 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016